 Insurance is one tool many of these Millennials and Gen Zers are already using to manage their risk.
 They are already aware of some of the most important insurance info for their age group.
 They know they need health insurance, whether they’re on yours or their own.
 And if they own a car, they know they need to have car insurance.
 If they own a home, they know they need home insurance.
 Those who have young children know about life insurance.

-But we found that there are things they don’t know.
+But we found that there are things they don’t know, and nobody's out there talking about insurance for college students.
 And as they get that first job or start to make some money from a business of their own, here are a few things for them to consider.
 Pass them along to your college kid, and your kid will be ahead of the pack.

 1. Long term disability may be the most important coverage your child has never heard of.